 For the past four years, Kasowitz attorneys have partnered with the legal team at Lenox Hill Neighborhood House (LHNH) on a pro bono project assisting older, low-income adults to navigate the Medicare Part D and Medicare Advantage Plan selection process during the open enrollment period.
 Kasowitz attorneys volunteered at daily clinics providing one-on-one counseling meetings with dozens of senior citizens at LHNH to help them understand their options and complete the plan selection process.

-In an unprecedented win for Kasowitz client Marine Corps Major Jason Brezler, the U.S. District Court for the Eastern District of New York has granted summary judgment vacating a Navy Board of Inquiry recommendation to dismiss Major Brezler for sending confidential documents via his personal email to expose the sexual abuse of children by an Afghan police officer on a U.S. military base in Afghanistan.
+Kasowitz represents Marine Corps Major Jason Brezler who alleges that he was targeted by the Marines in an attempt to “silence and discredit” him after he exposed the sexual abuse of children by an Afghan police chief on a U.S. military base in Afghanistan via his personal email just weeks before one of the police chief’s teenaged sex slaves infiltrated a gym on an American military base and opened fire, killing three Marines.
+In an unprecedented win for Major Jason Brezler, the U.S. District Court for the Eastern District of New York has granted summary judgment vacating a Navy Board of Inquiry recommendation to dismiss Major Brezler for sending confidential documents via his personal email to warn officials of the sexual abuse of children on an Afghan U.S. military base.
 The Court found that the Board of Inquiry violated Navy regulations by concealing documents critical to Major Brezler’s defense.